AlextheYounga/alwaysforward/README.md

 ## Desktop Application
 ![MacOS Installation](resources/images/docs/desktop-installation.png)

 Contained in the `./desktop` folder is an Electron wrapper for running Always Forward as a desktop application.

-Currently, the only non-stupid way of combining ElectronJS and Laravel is by simply creating an Electron wrapper and opening the url to your Laravel app.
-I don't care what anyone says, packaging PHP binaries into your Electron application just to start a php server is stupid, and also never works as expected.
-You're really better off just rewriting your whole app in Javascript.

-I keep the app running locally on my computer using [supervisor](http://supervisord.org/), which is a fairly standard way of running background processes.
-It's even the recommended program for running Laravel Jobs.
+The way it works is pretty cool:

+- It checks the `desktop/app_url` file for wherever you plan on hosting the app
+- If the app_url is set to a `localhost`, it will:
+  - Automatically download the correct PHP binary for your machine, (*Unix only; see `desktop/scripts/install_php.cpp` for more details*)
+  - Create a copy of the Laravel application in the `desktop/laravel` folder
+  - Build electron with both the PHP binary and the AlwaysForward Laravel application
+  - Automatically start the PHP server everytime you start the Electron application
+  - For more details here, check `desktop/scripts/build` and the first 30 lines of `desktop/main.js`

+- If the app_url is set to something other than localhost, it will:
+  - Build a plain Electron app and simply point to that url

+So this allows you to run the app locally, or if you'd prefer to self-host this on a server somewhere centralized, you could also point the desktop app to that external server.

+### Quick Start
+To set this up, simply:
+1. Set the `desktop/app_url` to your preferred host, (*by default it's `localhost:8124`*)
+2. Run `cd ./desktop ; yarn build`

-On MacOS, you can package the application into a desktop app by simply running `cd ./desktop ; yarn build` and then clicking the `.dmg` file it creates in the `./desktop/out` directory.
+Then check the `./desktop/out` directory for the files On MacOS, you can package the application into a desktop app by simply running `cd ./desktop ; yarn build` and then clicking the `.dmg` file it creates in the `./desktop/out` directory.

-I think it looks quite nice.
+I think it ends up looking quite nice on Mac.
 ![Dock Icon](resources/images/docs/dock-icon.png)

 ## Set up on your machine